codership/documentation/galeracluster/source/jails.rst

 --------------------------
 .. _`jails-galera-install`:

-Regardless of whether you are on the host system or working from within a jail, currently there is no binary package or port available for installing Galera Cluster on FreeBSD.
+Regardless of whether you are on the host system or working from within a jail, currently, there is no binary package or port available to fully install Galera Cluster on FreeBSD.
+You must build the database server from source code.

 The specific build process that you need to follow depends on the database server that you want to use: